jo-hoe/whisper-make/README.md

 ```

 You can use the `whisper` CLI.
-To create subtitles for a file you simply run
+To create subtitles for a file you run

 ```powershell
 whisper <input filename or path>
 ```

-Run `whisper --help` to get a description of the other characters arguments.
+Run `whisper --help` to get a description of the other arguments.

 ### Issues

-Some models have an issue which results in the [subtitles going out of sync](https://github.com/openai/whisper/discussions/89).
+Some models have an issue that results in the [subtitles going out of sync](https://github.com/openai/whisper/discussions/89).
 Use the `--condition_on_previous_text False` parameter to address this issue.

-Here is an example with this parameter and german input video, which will be translated into english subtitles.
+Here is an example with this parameter and German input video, which will be translated into English subtitles.

 ```powershell
 whisper 'pathToMyGermanVideo.mp4' --language German --task translate --condition_on_previous_text False